Golf Tutorials

 Step 3: Setting the Bag's Height - The Most Important Adjustment

 This is where most golfers go wrong.
 A bag that hangs too low is the primary cause of lower back strain.
-Your goal is to get the 'good a 'weight' 'up'.
+Your goal is to raise the weight.

 Begin by pulling down on the adjustment loops for both main shoulder straps simultaneously.
 Watch yourself in the mirror.
-You want to raise the bag until the base of it rests comfortably against the upper part of your hips - what some people a' an an 'a hiking' 'circle' call the a'gluteal 'shelf''.
-It 'is the area that is a natural' 'part for load bearing. a' the weight' a bear'.
-The top of the bag should be almost parallel with your shoulders, maybe a touch below, definitely not hovering above your neck.
-It 'should' a fee' like' 'the bag a has' 'become an part of the' back'' a torso' 'of the bag a becomes a your', rather A 'than A a pend' a that swings' off A' hip and off a legs.
+You want to raise the bag until the base of it rests comfortably against the upper part of your hips - what some people call the "gluteal shelf."
+This is the area that is natural for load bearing.
+The top of the bag should be almost parallel with your shoulders, maybe a touch below, but definitely not hovering above your neck.
+It should feel like the bag has become a part of your back rather than a pendulum that swings off your hips and legs.

 Step 4: Balancing the Load for Equal Pressure